-Modern washable nappies can be made from a variety of different fabrics including the traditional terry cotton, super-soft bamboo, and soft, quick-drying man-made fabrics such as microfibre.
+Modern washable nappies can be made from a variety of different fabrics including the traditional terry cotton, organic cotton, super-soft bamboo, and soft, quick-drying man-made fabrics such as microfibre.
 They also come in a great range of colours and are designed to make a far more comfortable and natural alternative to single-use disposable nappies.
 Absorbent fabrics mean that there's no longer a need for super-absorbent chemicals next to baby's skin.

 Reusable nappies can be fastened with either poppers, velcro or ’Nappi Nippas

 ’, making them nice and easy to put on.
 Gone are the days of the old nappy pin!

 1970's (and yes, that is me!!)
 Modern cloth nappies